Kidstoysstudio's ultimate activity book collection Download activity book

 It includes monitoring your kids' screen usage time, blocking access to certain apps, setting internet filters to prevent your child from accessing inappropriate online content such as pornographic sites and violent content, as well as preventing they give away sensitive information on social media platforms and other websites.

-Using the parental controls ensures that your children can enjoy a healthy, safe and balanced life, using technology as educational and entertainment media.
+Using the parental control features ensures that your children can enjoy a healthy, safe and and balanced living, where technology can be used as educational and entertainment media.

 What can child protections do?